Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

 The former noted $\bs = \{s_i,i=1\ldots N_v\}$ correspond to explicit representations of the data while the latter noted ${\bm \sigma} = \{\sigma_j,j=1\ldots N_h\}$ are there to build arbitrary dependencies among the visible units.
 They play the role of an interacting field among visible nodes.
 While many different types of variables can be considered, we take here spin variables $s_i,\sigma_j \in \{-1,1\}$ for definiteness. $\Theta = (W,\bm{\eta},\bm{\theta})$ are the parameters, $W$ being the weight matrix, $\bm{\eta}$ and $\bm{\theta}$ are local field vectors called respectively visible and hidden biases.
-Each weight vector associated to a given hidden unit and its corresponding bias defines an hyperplane partitioning the visible space into two regions corresponding to the hidden unit being activated or not (see Figure~\ref{fig:rbm}). $Z[\Theta]$ is the partition function of the system.
+Each weight vector associated with a given hidden unit and its corresponding bias defines an hyperplane partitioning the visible space into two regions corresponding to the hidden unit being activated or not (see Fig.~\ref{fig:rbm}). $Z[\Theta]$ is the partition function of the system.
 The joint distribution between visible variables is then obtained by summing over hidden ones.
 Learning the RBM amounts to find $\Theta$ such that generated data obtained by sampling this distribution should be statistically similar to the training data.
-The standard method to infer the parameters is to maximize the log likelihood (LL) of the model
+The standard method to infer the parameters is to maximize the log-likelihood (LL) of the model

-This is a non-trivial optimization problem in two respects: it is non convex and the loss function $-\L[\Theta]$ is difficult to estimate because $\log\bigl(Z[\Theta]\bigr)$ is not tractable.
+with $\langle\rangle_{\rm Data}$ denoting the average over training data.
+This is a nontrivial optimization problem in two respects: it is nonconvex and the loss function $-\L[\Theta]$ is difficult to estimate because $\log\bigl(Z[\Theta]\bigr)$ is not tractable.
 Nevertheless, the gradient $\nabla_\Theta\L[\Theta]$ can be written in terms of simple response functions of the RBM.
-These can be estimated approximately via Monte-Carlo methods, leading to various algorithms called contrastive divergence~\cite{Hinton_CD} with possible refinements~\cite{Tieleman,FiIg}.
+These can be estimated approximately via Monte Carlo methods, leading to various algorithms called contrastive divergence~\cite{Hinton_CD} with possible refinements~\cite{Tieleman,FiIg}.

 The similarity of the RBM with disordered spin systems has raised a lot of interest in statistical physics.
-Mean-field based training algorithms and analyses have been proposed~\cite{GaTrKr,HuTo,TaYa,Mezard}, a mapping with the Hopfield model as been found in~\cite{BaBeSaCo}, retrieval capacity has been characterized in~\cite{BaGaSoTa,BaGaSoTa2} and compositional mechanisms analyzed in~\cite{Agliari,MoTu} (see more recent ref. e.g. in~\cite{DeFu2020}).
+Mean-field-based training algorithms and analyses have been proposed~\cite{GaTrKr,HuTo,TaYa,Mezard}, a mapping with the Hopfield model has been found in~\cite{BaBeSaCo}, retrieval capacity has been characterized in~\cite{BaGaSoTa,BaGaSoTa2} and compositional mechanisms analyzed in~\cite{Agliari,MoTu} (see more recent references, e.g. in~\cite{DeFu2020}).